Accelerator Neutrino Neutron Interaction Experiment: Neutron tagging

-The nature of neutron producing processes associated in neutrino interactions is poorly understood, although it’s observed that such interactions at GeV scales readily produce one or more neutrons.
+The nature of neutron producing processes associated in neutrino interactions is poorly understood, although it is observed that such interactions at GeV scales readily produce one or more neutrons.
 The number of neutrons in the final state is expected to depend on the momentum transfer with higher energy interactions producing a larger number of neutrons.
 This phenomenon has been documented in large water Cherenkov detectors.
 These characteristic neutrino events constitute a large portion of PDK background.
 While the presence of neutrons can be used to eliminate background events, the absence of any neutrons can significantly improve the confidence in the observation of a PDK event.
 ANNIE will attempt to characterize the exact confidence in rejection of background events based on neutron tagging experiments optimized to the application of atmospheric neutrino interactions.
 Such extrapolation is possible due to the similarity between the flux profile of the Booster neutrino beam and the atmospheric neutrino flux.

-Neutron Bakgrounds in ANNIE arise primarily from neutrino interactions with surrounding rock upstream.
+Neutron Backgrounds in ANNIE arise primarily from neutrino interactions with surrounding rock upstream.